oleksis/awesome-textualize-projects/README.md

 - [Textual](https://github.com/Textualize/textual):
     a TUI (Text User Interface) framework for Python inspired by modern web development.
 - [Rich](https://github.com/Textualize/rich):
-    a Python library for rich text and beautiful formatting in the terminal.
+    a Python library for rich text and beautiful formatting in the terminal.<!--lint ignore double-link-->
 - [Rich CLI](https://github.com/Textualize/rich-cli):
     a command line toolbox for fancy output in the terminal